What days are available?

 In a word, yes.

-Drivers tasked with touring for d’Luxe are all registered Victoria passenger transport drivers and our cars are appropriately registered with the Victorian taxi board.
+Drivers tasked with touring for d’Luxe are registered passenger Victorian transport drivers and our cars are appropriately registered with the Commercial Passenger Vehicles Victoria.
 (Sadly, self-drive options are not possible due to insurance restrictions.)

 Can both cars be hired together?

 Yes.
 Most definitely – what could be better than doubling up two green mid-fifties Chevrolets?
-Look at our rates table and you will notice that a 10% reduction occurs when both cars are booked together.
+In fact, a 10% fee reduction occurs when both cars are booked together.

 There are one or two destinations we have in our sights, such as the Great Ocean Road and the winery regions in northern Victoria, that are probably too much to achieve in a single day unless departure is super early and return is late.
 So we will consider split day tours on application.